 Let’s talk about storage, then.

-How to Keep Lettuce Fresh in the Fridge?
+How to Store Lettuce in the Fridge?

 If there’s too much water in the bag and on the leaves, you remove the excess with kitchen towels and open up the bag a bit more.
-Or maybe poke a couple of holes in it.
+Or maybe poke a couple (more) of holes in it.

 If there’s no condensation and the leaves look dry, seal the bag a bit more so that the moisture stays inside.